Doctorate in Engineering and Computing Education

 • STEM Designation

-The Master of Science in Biomedical Engineering is a STEM-designated program.
-After program completion, international students have the opportunity of Optional Practical Training (OPT), which allows students to work within the U.S. for up to 36 months (one year of OPT + two years of STEM OPT) for STEM designated programs.
+The Ph.D. in Engineering and Computing Education is a STEM-designated program.
+After completing the program, international students may be eligible for Optional Practical Training (OPT), which allows them to work in the United States for up to 36 months.
+This includes one year of OPT plus an additional two years through the STEM OPT extension for eligible programs.

 Requirements for Awarding of a Degree

-For information on degree, credit and other requirements, please consult the University Catalog.
+For detailed information about degree, credit, and other requirements, refer to the University Catalog.

 • Assembling a Dissertation Committee